Richard-Burd/rubypython-example-setup/README.md

 # RubyPython Example Setup

 ## Background
-<p class='util--hide'>This is a small wireframe sandbox that I created for using the <a href='https://rubygems.org/gems/rubypython/versions/0.6.3'>RubyPython Ruby gem v.0.6.3</a></p>
+<p class='util--hide'>This is a small wireframe sandbox that I created for using the <a href='https://rubygems.org/gems/rubypython/versions/0.6.3'>RubyPython Ruby gem v.0.6.3</a>.</p> Here is a <a href='https://i.imgur.com/W9nUnQe.jpg'> diagram of this workspace</a> that shows its functionality.</p>

 ## Using This Repo
 This is setup as a Ruby workspace and not a Python one.
 Simply download and run bash$ ruby main.rb and you will see a series of printed strings if everything is working properly.